TheChaoticWeb/io/README.md

 socket.on('connection', function() {
   socket.emit('namespace:function', parameters); // Replace `namespace:function` with the function you want to execute and `parameters` with the parameters to pass to the function. socket.on('namespace:function', function(returnValue) {
-    // React to the response to the response of `namespace:function` here.
+    // React to the to the response of `namespace:function` here.
   });
 });
 ```